AD-SDL/rpl_workcell/README.md

-# rpl-workcell

-Ian is writing some notes here that could eventually become useful documtnation--or not :-)

-## Background on Workcells, Modules, and Workflows
+# Background on Workcells, XXXXs, and Workflows

+**Note**: We need to decide what to call an XXXX (formerly, "module"), as the word "module" is used for something different in the code.

 In RPL we define standardized hardware and software configurations for robotic equipment and control software in order to simplify the assembly, modification, and scaling of experimental systems:
-* A **module** is a cart with one or more hardware components (e.g., Pealer, Sealer, OT2 liquid handling robot, plate handler, plate mover)
+* A **XXX** is a cart with one or more hardware components (e.g., Pealer, Sealer, OT2 liquid handling robot, plate handler, plate mover)
-* A **workcell**, as show on the left of the image, is formed from multiple (8 in the photo on the left) modules
+* A **workcell**, as show on the left of the image, is formed from multiple (8 in the photo on the left) XXXXs.
 * Multiple workcells and other components can be linked via mobile robots

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](assets/AD_Fig.jpg)

 An RPL "workflow" is a program to cause one or more actions to be performed on equipment within a workcell.
 It comprises two components:
-* The **workcell definition** defines the modules that comprise a workcell, and associated static infrastructure that are to be used by the workflow
+* The **workcell definition** defines the XXXXs that comprise a workcell, and associated static infrastructure that are to be used by the workflow
-* The **workflow definition** defines the sequence of actions that are to be executed in order on the robots.
+* The **workflow definition** defines the sequence of actions that are to be executed in order on the nodes.

-### Workcell definition
+## Workcell definition

-This is specified by a YAML file that defines the robots and associated static infrastructure that are to be used by the workflow.
+This is specified by a YAML file that defines the nodes and associated static infrastructure that are to be used by the workflow.
 E.g., see [this example](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/pcr_workcell.yaml).
 The file comprises two sections, *config* and *modules*:

 * The **config** section defines various variables that may be used elsewhere in the workcell.
 For example, here is the config from the example just listed.